-Atop of these heads lie pinkish-purple bracts that together with the violet creates a contrasting gradient of color.
+Atop these heads lie pinkish-purple bracts that together with the violet create a contrasting gradient of color.
 This beautiful aromatic flower is coupled with bright green plant parts.

 The Regal Splendour lavender blooms from mid-late spring to late summer continuously.
 Flowers even open as early as May.
 A second bloom opens in June while the third flush of flowers reveals themselves in late summer/fall.